openstack/octavia/specs/version0.5/controller-worker.rst

 The Controller Worker will provide a base class that sets up and initilizes the TaskFlow engines required to complete the action.
 Users of the library will then call the appropriate method for the action.
 These methods setup and launch the appropriate flow.
-Each flow will be contained in a seperate class for code reuse and supportability.
+Each flow will be contained in a separate class for code reuse and supportability.

 The Controller Worker library will provide the following methods: